Levant-vACC/Levant-vACC-library/docs/vACC policies/ATS Policy/ATS Training Policy.md

 Controllers who do not meet these conditions will be removed from the waiting list.

 ### Losing Your Spot on the Waiting List
-The Arabian vACC ATC Training Department reserves the right to remove a controller from the waiting list without prior notice in circumstances including, but not limited to:
+The Levant vACC ATC Training Department reserves the right to remove a controller from the waiting list without prior notice in circumstances including, but not limited to:

 - Disciplinary action taken against the controller
 - Repeated negative feedback received while controlling positions associated with their current rating